top of page

 Antibiotics

-When infections like this develop, however, we do have another weapon at our disposal: Antibiotics.
-And whether delivered orally or through IV, in serious infections, they become the single most important factor in treatment.
+When infections develop, we do have another weapon at our disposal: Antibiotics.
+And whether delivered orally or through IV, in serious infections, antibiotics become the single most important factor in treatment.

 Antibiotics work by creating or targeting a weakness in the bacteria.
 For instance, penicillin inhibits normal production of bacterial cell walls, causing the bacteria to rupture.
 The cell wall of our cells is constructed differently, and is immune from the effect.